semantic-release/cli/README.md

 ## Setting defaults

 This package reads your npm username from your global `.npmrc`.
 In order to autosuggest a username in the future, make sure to set your username there: `npm config set username <username>`.

-It also reads your GitHub username from your global `.gitconfig`.
-In order to autosuggest a username in the future, run `git config --global --add github.username <username>`.
-If a name isn't defined here, it will default to using your npm username, as it will assume they are identical.

 ## Contribute